thomasrynne/swisher/README.md

  [Jamendo](http://www.jamendo.com) hosts free music for personal use.
- If you set the value jamendo-username: in the configuration file Jamendo pages are added to the swisher web page and you can associate cards with tracks on Jamendo and Jamendo radio stations Follow the li
+ If you set the value jamendo-username: in the configuration file Jamendo pages are added to the swisher web page.
+You can use these pages to associate cards with tracks on Jamendo.